MacAndrews & Forbes: Morgan Stanley

 On February 17, 2005, Perelman filed a lawsuit against Morgan Stanley.
 Two facts were at issue: Did Morgan Stanley know about the problems with Sunbeam and was Ronald Perelman misled?
 During the discovery phase, the judge became exasperated with what she perceived as deliberate stonewalling on the part of Morgan Stanley and ordered the jury to assume Morgan Stanley deliberately and knowingly defrauded Perelman.
 Hobbled, Morgan Stanley had no choice but to argue that Perelman was too savvy an investor to have fallen for their transparent tricks.
 After a five-week trial, the jury deliberated for two days, found in favor of Perelman, and awarded him $1.45 billion.
 The damages stung particularly because Morgan Stanley passed up Perelman's offer to settle the case for $20 million.
 Morgan Stanley maintained that the court case was improperly decided, citing the judge's decision to use Florida law over New York law and her decision to order the jury to consider Morgan Stanley guilty before the trial began.
 In 2007, the courts of appeal reversed the judgement.
-The judges' declared Perelman hadn't provided any evidence showing he'd suffered any actual damage as a result of Morgan Stanley's actions.
+The judges ruled that Perelman had failed to provide evidence demonstrating that he incurred any actual damages as a result of Morgan Stanley's actions.
 Perelman appealed, but found himself shot down by the Florida Supreme Court who dismissed it in a 5–0 decision.
 Undeterred even after that setback, Perelman went back to the trial court and asked for the case to be reopened because the hiding of email evidence was "a classic example of fraud on the court".
 The trial court rejected his arguments, but as of January 2009, he is beseeching Florida's 4th Circuit to reopen the case.